The Knowsley 2030 Strategy includes a priority to make Knowsley a place where strong and safe communities can shape their future.

 Organisations can apply to receive one allocation of up to a minimum of £2,000.
 This level of grant is intended for new organisations or new project ideas that require a small allocation of “seed” funding to allow ideas to be launched and tested.

 Organisations can also apply for one allocation of up to the maximum of £10,000.
 This level of grant is intended for established organisations wishing to sustain activity or expand and extend current activity.

 A total of two applications in line with the above criteria will be accepted per organisation per year, i.e. one application for up to £2,000 and one application for up to £10,000.

 The Council’s awards of funding may also focus on the most disadvantaged Wards in the Borough.

 Core costs will only be supported within the 12-month funding period and must evidence that they are directly related to the project outlined in the application and not for wider work (such as management and administrative salaries, general office costs, accountancy and audit, fundraising and governance/compliance costs etc.).

 The total budget for this Fund is £280,000 in the 2023/24 financial year.
 There will be one call for funding during the 2023/24 financial year from 20 July 2023 with £280,000 of funding available until such a time as the money is exhausted.

 How can a project apply?

-Please visit the Knowsley Funding Page and complete an online application form.
-Once the online application has been submitted, you will need to send the documents listed below at the start of the application process:-
+Please complete an online application form.
+In order to complete the online application form, you will need documents listed below at the start of the application process:-

 - A copy of your governing document